Home > Tours > Europe Tours > Turkey Tours > A Taste of Turkey - Istanbul to Cappadocia

 Itinerary

-If you would like an airport transfer today, you'll need to arrive at Istanbul Airport (IST), which is about one hour and 30 minutes' drive or Sabiha Gokcen International Airport (SAW), which is around two hours' drive from the hotel, depending on traffic, which can be heavy at times.
-Stay: Erboy Hotel (Comfortable)
+If you would like an airport transfer today, you'll need to arrive at Istanbul Airport (IST), which is around a 90 minute drive or Sabiha Gokcen International Airport (SAW), which is around a two hour drive from our hotel, depending on traffic, which can be heavy at times.

 This morning we'll get our first chance to try a traditional Turkish breakfast, one of the most important meals in Turkish culture.
-Breakfasts are big and savoury, including; fresh tomatoes, cucumbers, olives, different kinds of cheese, eggs, jams, honey, and a clotted cream known as kaymak, along with tea and fruit juice.
+Breakfasts are big and leisurely, including; fresh tomatoes, cucumbers, olives, different kinds of cheese, eggs, jams, honey, and a clotted cream known as kaymak, along with tea and fruit juice.
+The hotel in Istanbul also offers western options as well.

 Heading out on foot, we walk to the Sultanahmet district, passing through historic Istanbul's lively and colourful streets to reach the hub of Sultanahmet Square.
 Also known as the Hippodrome of Constantinople the square was used for chariot racing in the Roman era; nowadays it's more sedate with a number of landmarks including the Serpentine Column, Obelisk of Theodosius and the Walled Obelisk.
 We have a guided tour of the square, ending up at its most famous building the impressive Sultanahmet Blue Mosque, one of the most widely recognized sites in Istanbul, which still dominates the skyline to this day.